ZilvinasAbr/next-typesafe/packages/next-typesafe/README.md

 **Requirements:**

-- Must be a `z.object()` with string properties only
+- Must be a `z.object()` with string-compatible properties
-- Must match the route's dynamic segments
+- Should match the route's dynamic segments
-- TypeScript will enforce schema matches the generated `PageType`
+- TypeScript will infer parameter types from the route path

 ### `.page(component)`